vinkels/RL_visual_task/README.md

 ### Running
-download complete repository and navigate to repository in terminal.
+Download complete repository and navigate to repository in terminal.
 Run main.py in python 2 or 3 to run the experiment.
+**Make sure capslock is off, otherwise globalKeys will not work**
 ```
 python main.py
 ```